swiftlang/swift/docs/Backtracing.rst

 Format <CompactBacktraceFormat.md>`.
 This provides us with a way to store a large number of frames in a much smaller space than would otherwise be possible.

+Similarly, where we need to store address to image mappings, we use :download:`Compact ImageMap Format <CompactImageMapFormat.md>` to minimise storage requirements.